 You can read more about our scientific research and results of product assessments and studies on our dedicated website www.bat-science.com .
-Detailed information on our work to research, develop and commercialise less risky alternatives to regular cigarettes can be found in our Harm Reduction Focus Report .
+Detailed information on our work to research, develop and commercialise potentially reduced-risk alternatives to regular cigarettes can be found in the Harm Reduction section of our 2017 Sustainability Report and Harm Reduction Focus Report .

 We measure our retail customers’ satisfaction through our Customer Voice programme, which has been designed and developed to provide in-depth qualitative understanding of BAT’s customers.
 It provides us with a rich and detailed understanding of our retail customers, particularly in terms of uncovering customers’ attitudes, perceptions and ultimately the factors which drive opinions about the BAT experience.

 The programme also includes an optional quantitative measurement of key metrics designed to add context to and enhance the findings of the qualitative phase where necessary.

 By conducting an ongoing dialogue with customers, we better understand their issues and concerns in the changing retail environment for mutual business benefit.
 The study’s overall purpose is to provide essential input into BAT cycle planning, with the ultimate aim of implementing positive change where necessary to achieve business growth.

 In 2018, we will be using the results from our Customer Voice programme in key markets to develop a consolidated Global Customer Engagement Index.

 We comply with all laws and regulations relating to all our different product categories and openly respond to stakeholder questions or public debate.